 Income, however, is but one aspect of overall welfare.
-And even accounting for the very imperfect identification strategies put forth in the literature and accounting for publication bias, we have a reasonable case for the claim that participation in contract farming leads to increased incomes.
+And even accounting for the imperfect identification strategies put forth in the literature and accounting for publication bias, we have a reasonable case for the claim that participation in contract farming leads to increased incomes.

 So what I suggest is looking at other outcomes.
-Dedehouanou et al. (2013) look at the self-reported happiness of smallholders, but I find that this is still a bit too close to income.
+Dedehouanou et al. (2013) look at the self-reported happiness of smallholders, which is a good start.
+But there are other outcomes we can look at.